China Prepares For Heavy Rain As Typhoon Nears Shanghai - UrduPoint

 The ministry said in a statement on Saturday that the storm would cause "heavy to torrential" downpours with "local heavy or extremely heavy rainstorms" between Sunday and Tuesday.

-Officials held a meeting Saturday to "research and deploy flood and typhoon control work in key areas", according to the statement.
+Officials held a meeting Saturday to "research and deploy flood and typhoon control work in key areas", it said.

-The water resources ministry on Saturday launched a level-four emergency response -- the lowest in a tiered system -- for flooding in Shanghai and the provinces of Jiangsu, Zhejiang and Anhui, state news agency Xinhua reported.
+Bebinca's expected landfall will come during the Mid-Autumn Festival, a public holiday in China.

-Bebinca's expected landfall comes during the Mid-Autumn Festival, a public holiday in China.
+The country's railway operator is expecting passengers to take 74 million trips during the holiday, state news agency Xinhua reported Saturday.

 The emergency management ministry said officials must "pay close attention to the development of the typhoon", adding that "many people will be travelling, mobility will be high and safety risks will be prominent".